Merwin-Rebello/100days/README.md

 Q33) js code which will take value from the user , multiply it and then change the background colour according to the size of the number

-Q34) change the div size based on the user input
+Q34) Change text size based on the input range